 Our motto: We Do Stable Isotopes Better

-- Dr. Matthews is a Professor & Chairman of Chemistry in the College of Arts & Sciences and a Professor of Medicine in the College of Medicine.
+- Dr. Matthews is the Pomeroy Professor of Chemistry in the College of Arts & Sciences and a Professor of Medicine in the College of Medicine.
 Information about Dr. Matthews and his research group can be found in the links on the left.

 What do we do?

 - We use mass spectrometry to measure stable isotopically labeled compounds.
 With these compounds we study metabolism in humans, animals, and in cell culture.

 - We also use mass spectrometry to measure peptides and proteins in the area of proteomics.